vietnd69/dst-api-webdocs/docs/api-vanilla/components/burnable.md

 - `Propagator` - For spreading fire to nearby objects
 - `Fueled` - For fuel consumption during burning
 - `Health` - For damage while burning
 - `Light` - For generating light while burning

+## See also

+- [Propagator Component](other-components.md) - For spreading fire to nearby objects
+- [Fueled Component](other-components.md) - For fuel consumption during burning
+- [Health Component](health.md) - For damage while burning
+- [Light Component](other-components.md) - For generating light while burning
+- [Cookable Component](cookable.md) - For items that can be cooked by fire